aioli-ffm/music-projects/wave_to_wave/README.md

 # LICENSING:

-* All the third-party libraries used are held in the [third_party] directory.
+* All the third-party libraries used are held in the [third_party](third_party) directory.
 Each third-party library is released under its own individual license, which should be mentioned in the respective source files.

-* The remaining files are part of this project and are licensed under the GPLv3 or higher, as stated in the [LICENSE] file.
-Again, **this license file does NOT apply to the libraries located in the third-party directory**.
+* The remaining files are part of this project and are licensed under the GPLv3 or higher, as stated in the [LICENSE](LICENSE) file.
+Again, **the [LICENSE](LICENSE) file of does NOT apply to the libraries located in the third-party directory**.

 # C++ RELATED TOOLS: